National People's Party (India): Electoral performance

-The party won a seat in 2014 Loksabha elections from Tura and Sangma became MP ones again.
+The party won a seat in 2014 Loksabha elections from Tura and Sangma became MP once again.
 After the death of P. A. Sangma in 2016, his son Conrad Sangma won a by-election held in May 2016 fo fill this seat.
 The party had proposed to contest election and expand its base in tribal constituencies of Andhra Pradesh, Maharashtra, Rajasthan, Gujarat, Jharkhand, Chhattisgarh, Madhya Pradesh, Odisha, northern West Bengal and the Northeast India.

 In March 2018, the party won 19 out of 60 assembly seats in the Meghalaya Legislative Assembly election 2018 and formed government in the state in coalition with BJP and other parties and party president Conrad Sangma sworn in as Chief Minister of the state.
 In May 2018, the party won Williamnagar Assembly seat in a by-election making its tally to 20 out of 60 assembly seats in Meghalaya Legislative Assembly.

 In March 2023, the party emerged as the single largest party and won 26 out of 60 assembly seats in the Meghalaya Legislative Assembly election 2023 and formed government in the state in coalition with BJP and other parties and party president Conrad Sangma sworn in as Chief Minister of the state.